grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

-Designing for composability - Interfaces
+Designing for composability -- Protocols
 ===============================

 You already know that objects are connected (composed) together and communicate through interfaces, just as in IP network.
 There is another similarity though, that's as important as this one.
 It's *protocols*.
 In this section, we will look at protocols between objects and their place on our design approach.